Inquire Now

 You will learn inside the classroom and immerse yourself in the field with practical and observational experiences in classrooms throughout the community.
 A key advantage on the College of Saint Mary campus is the ability to teach and observe at the on-campus Spellman Child Development Center.

-With your associate’s degree in early childhood education you will be qualified to work in child-care centers, preschools and infant centers.
-With your bachelor’s degree, you can seek certification from the Nebraska Department of Education.
 As a teacher, you will be able to apply what you learned to create lesson plans, instruct students and collaborate with parents.
 Hiring schools select College of Saint Mary graduates because they know they have a depth of experience that is valuable in the classroom.
-With your bachelor’s degree in hand you’ll be prepared for certification to teach in pre-kindergarten through third-grade classrooms.
+With your bachelor’s degree in hand, you’ll be prepared for certification to teach in pre-kindergarten through third-grade classrooms.

 Degrees Offered & Overview